Aquanty/rtd-hgs/docs/source/index.rst

 :math:`\bullet \bullet \bullet`

-Input instructions !
-Elevation from sine function in xy

 The number of cycles of the sine wave can be a fraction and the sine function rises from a value of **zz0** at (**xfrom, yfrom**) as :math:`x`- and :math:`y`-values increase.
 Where the peaks coincide, the